tibe314/ShakkiTekoaly/documentation/Beginners_guide.md

 Now you have two options.
 You can play as a bot, as you will do with the Tiralabra chess bot app, or you can play ourself as a player.
 You cannot do the two with the same registered account.

-4. You may first want to try Lichess chess as yourself.
-(If you want to get your chess bot playing, go directly to step 5.)
+## If you want to play Lichess chess as human

-You can, for example, select all but the last options at https://lichess.org/account/oauth/token/create.
+You can, for example, select all but the last options in [New personal API access token](https://lichess.org/account/oauth/token/create).

 You will receive a confirmation email.
-After your confirmation, you will receive your token and find it at https://lichess.org/account/oauth/token.
+After your confirmation, you will receive your token and find it in [Personal API access tokens](https://lichess.org/account/oauth/token).

-Note: Never put your personal token on github or other public files.
+**Note:** Never put your personal token on github or other public files.

-Note: if you copy your access token to a Word document (or another similar text processing document), and from there to your chess bot program, a hidden character may be added in the end of your token.
+**Note:** if you copy your access token to a Word document (or another similar text processing document), and from there to your chess bot program, a hidden character may be added in the end of your token.
 If your token does not work, check with backspace if a hidden character was added.

 Now you can play chess games in different ways.
 You can also try direct communication with the Lichess API, either through a computer program or directly from the command line.
 For example

-$ curl https://lichess.org/api/account -H "Authorization: Bearer BQPxDrjq1vDqilaR"
+$ curl https://lichess.org/api/account -H "Authorization: Bearer <INSERT PERSONAL TOKEN HERE>"

 should display your account information in JSON format.
 (Replace the token above with your personal access token.)